 - Oppose Affordable Care Act repeal and replace provisions shifting federal costs of ACA or other current health care financing to state and county governments.

-- Oppose efforts to reduce federal funding for Medicaid administration or benefits, including efforts to place a per-capita cap on funding, create Medicaid block grants for states, or limit the ability of states to leverage funds through assessments on providers.
+- Oppose efforts to reduce or block grant federal funding for Medicaid administration or benefits, including efforts to place a per-capita cap on funding or limiting the ability of states to leverage funds through assessments on providers.

 Supplemental Nutrition Assistance Program (SNAP)

-- Work with the federal government to ensure that SNAP reauthorization regulations and/or guidance on the bar on receipt of benefits for certain felons convicted of violent crimes is feasible to implement administratively.
-(Section 4008 of the new law bans receipt of benefits for those ex-felons who have served their time but who have violated the terms of their post-sentencing and/or probation.)
+- Work with the federal government to ensure that SNAP reauthorization regulations and/or guidance on the bar on receipt of benefits for certain felons convicted of violent crimes is feasible administratively.
+Section 4008 of the 2014 Farm Bill bans receipt of benefits for those ex-felons who have served their time but who have violated the terms of their post-sentencing and/or probation.